-If you want to experience the best of the Christmas markets in Nottinghamshire then for sure you will want to visit Nottingham Christmas Market.
-Known locally as Nottingham Winter Wonderland, it’s one of the most popular winter events in the region and many are excited for its return in 2022.
+If you want to experience the best of the Christmas markets in Nottinghamshire, you will definitely want to visit Nottingham Christmas Market.
+Known locally as Nottingham Winter Wonderland, it’s one of the most popular winter events in the region, and many are excited for its return in 2023.

 Nottingham’s Winter Wonderland is a traditional German-style market with all the wonderful Christmas food, mulled wine, handmade gifts and decorations that you would expect to see in a German Christmas market.

 The traditional chalets combine well with the less traditional events and activities that are put on by the city.
 You can choose from family-friendly rides and attractions or meet friends for a drink at one of the winter bars.

 In 2023, the Christmas markets in Nottingham will be located at the traditional Old Market Square.

 Admission to the Christmas market is free, with no tickets needed for entry.

 However, some activities and bars require booking tickets in advance and making reservations (details provided below).

 Nottingham Winter Wonderland has a variety of events and activities to suit everyone.

 The Market Stalls and Helter Skelter Bar do not require tickets.